 Annual School Report

 Issaquah High School is located at the foot of the beautiful Cascade Mountain range in the heart of Issaquah.
-Our gorgeous campus severs well over 2,000 students, parents, and staff who share an active partnership in the educational mission of IHS.
+Our gorgeous campus serves well over 2000 students.
+Our students, staff, and parents share an active partnership in the educational mission of IHS.
 Our school community is characterized by enthusiasm, spirit, passion, and humanity.

 Issaquah High School prepares students to fly when they leave the nest by inspiring students to reach their full potential and become lifelong learners who positively impact the world and community in which they live.